Birds of Malaysia Field Guide

 These birding tours, full of top quality birds are best enjoyed if using this birds of Malaysia field guide.
 Using older regional field guides is likely to be confusing and due to the older taxonomy used in these publications.

 While range maps are always a feature we like to see in a high quality field guide, given that Malaysia is split between the peninsula and the island of Borneo, with each part having birds that are restricted to those locations, the maps are even more important than usual.
-Maps updated before publication are more accurate than any that proceeded these are very helpful, particularly with subdivisions for all known subspecies.
+Maps updated before publication are more accurate than any that proceeded these and are very helpful, particularly with subdivisions for all known subspecies.
 This is particularly helpful given the rapid pace of taxonomic research and the potential for further endemic splits.
 Range maps are printed alongside the species illustrated which makes for nice, quick reference.

 The species accounts contain a lot of relevant information, squeezed into a compact space.
 Information on whether a bird is common or not is included alongside whether it is found in Peninsula or Bornean Malaysia.
 All known subspecies are listed in the appropriate species accounts, something that has been overlooked in many field guides until now.
 Call descriptions are only given where they are helpful, so that long reams of meaningless text is cut out, leaving more room for information that is useful to birders.
 A short section that highlights confusion species is also very useful indeed.